Speak-Craft/.github/profile/README.md

 ## Features

 ## 1. Facial Expression Analysis:
-a.
-Activities: Evaluates expressions like smiling, frowning, or neutral demeanor during presentations.
+- a.
+Activities: Evaluates expressions like smiling, frowning, or neutral demeanorduring presentations.
-b.
+- b.
 Feedback: Suggests improvements such as “Increase eye contact” or “Smile during key moments” to promote engagement.

 ## 2. Pitch and Tone Modulation Analysis:
-a.
+- a.
 Activities: Analyzes vocal pitch and tone to identify monotony or unclear delivery.
-b.
+- b.
 Feedback: Highlights areas needing more variation and suggests tonal improvements for effective delivery.

 ## 3. Filler Words and Time Management:
-a.
+- a.
 Activities: Tracks the user’s speaking rate and provides insights to manage pacing effectively.
-b.
+- b.
 Feedback: Alerts users about slow or fast delivery and provides strategies for balanced pacing.

 ## 4.Pace Management:
-a.
+- a.
 Activities: Tracks the user’s speaking rate, pauses and breathing and provides insights to manage pacing effectively.
-b.
+- b.
 Feedback: Alerts users about slow or fast delivery and provides strategies for balanced pacing.

 ## Objectives